 3. Check perimeters & fencing

 Check all perimeters of a site.
-It can be surprising what fallen foliage and leaves can conceal, whether it’s broken perimeter fencing or items left near to boundaries that could potentially make it easier for intruders to enter sites.
-It’s crucial that you check perimeters year round but particularly as the seasons change.
+It can be surprising what fallen snow, ice or even foliage and leaves can conceal, whether it’s broken perimeter fencing or items left near to boundaries that could potentially make it easier for intruders to enter sites.
+It’s crucial that you check perimeters year round but particularly as the seasons change or following extreme weather conditions.

 Check there aren’t any areas of your perimeters that simply need a bit of TLC.
 High winds may cause fencing to come loose or heavy rain may shift items near your boundary and cause on-going issues.